18 Must-Have Negotiation Skills For Procurement Professionals

 International Negotiation: What is it?

 International negotiation may also happen between individuals and multinational companies as many people outsource suppliers or expand to different parts of the world.
 You must take note that it is not often just between individuals but between large delegations.
-Thus, why negotiators must be aware of cultural sensitivity.
+Thus, negotiators must be aware of cultural sensitivity.

 Additionally, international negotiation is usually a process of power-based dialogue that intends to attain specific goals or ends.
 It can be bilateral or multilateral and may involve conflicting forms of negotiation between all the parties involved in the negotiation.